 Cheap fodder can be treated to transform them into highly nutritious fodder, which will be mentioned later.

 Protection from and Treatment of Diseases

 Diseases occurring in milch animals are the leading cause of low production and low-quality production of milk.
-Commonly occurring diseases like mastitis should be regularly screened for and treated promptly from a certified veterinarian.
-Other deadly diseases like brucellosis cause heavy losses in animals like abortion and spread throughout the herd rapidly such infected animals are to be culled from the stock.
+Commonly occurring diseases like mastitis should be regularly screened for and treated promptly by a certified veterinarian.
+Other deadly diseases like brucellosis cause heavy losses in animals like abortion and spread throughout the herd rapidly; such infected animals can be culled from the stock.

-Treated animals should be given extra care and their milk is to be abstained from the total daily collection for a prescribed amount of withdrawal period to preserve the quality and wholesomeness of milk.
+Treated animals should be given extra care.
+Their milk is to be abstained from the total daily collection for a prescribed amount of withdrawal period to preserve the quality and wholesomeness of milk.

 Vaccination for available diseases should be done at the proper time with guidance from a veterinarian.
-It can help reduce mortality and morbidity of the diseases and help improve the overall productivity of the farm.
+It can help reduce the mortality and morbidity of the diseases and help improve the farm’s overall productivity.